dnlbowers/modern-buddhism/README.md

 ### **Teachings Page Content:**
 This page content includes an exert from the downloadable e-book "Transform Your Life" by Geshe kelsang Gyatso.
 It covers the core beliefs behind what Buddhism teaches.
 This extract from the book summarizes a core value in Buddhism which is that all problems arise from within us.

-I have included some images to break up the monotony of the long passage and illustrate its meaning.
-So I could include a label these images are wrapped in a figure element and given a figcaption.
+I have included some images to break up the monotony of the long passage.
 The images are symbolic of the traditions linage and are the kind of decorations used in Geshe Kelsang Gyatso's books between pages.

+I wrapped in a figure element and gave them a figcaption so the user know who the image portrays.
+It was outside the scope of the projects MVP to go into detail of the full linage of the NKT but I have included this to be added in the [Future-Enhancements](#future-enhancements) section of this readme.

 At the end of the excerpt from the book, I have included an image wrapped in an anchor tag.
 The image invites the user to download a full copy of the book if the user wishes to read it further.